ON Semiconductor Corporation (ON): Skating on Thin Ice? We Know the Answer

-ON Semiconductor Corporation (NASDAQ:ON) went down by -0.68% from its latest closing price compared to the recent 1-year high of $25.92.
-The company’s stock price has collected 1.77% of gains in the last five trading sessions.
+ON Semiconductor Corporation (NASDAQ:ON) went up by 1.02% from its latest closing price compared to the recent 1-year high of $25.92.
+The company’s stock price has collected -5.45% of loss in the last five trading sessions.
+MarketWatch.com reported on 09/18/20 that Semiconductor stocks are hot, and these numbers say they have more room to run

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.